• Skip to primary navigation

 If you are a student, especially a teen, you need to start the practice of working within the limits.
 Remember you are in a competition and speed is required.

 Participating in these contests can help children improve their writing skills.
-Contest deadlines are designed to assist children develop, write and proofread the material in time.
+Contest deadlines are designed to assist children in developing, writing and proofreading the material in time.

 Also Read: 30 Best High Paying Jobs for Teens